dail8859/DoxyIt/README.md

 ![Demo](/img/Demo.gif)

-You can also manually trigger the function documentation (sometimes this is required for certain settings.
+You can also manually trigger the function documentation (this is sometimes required for specific settings).
 Place the cursor on the line directly above the function definition and press `Ctrl+Alt+Shift+D` (or through the menu command *Plugins > DoxyIt > DoxyIt - Function*).

 **Note:** Function commenting for User Defined Languages inserts a comment block but does not parse any text.